-If you take more Lamotrigine than you should

-If anyone takes too much Lamotrigine, contact a doctor or pharmacist or go to the nearest emergency department immediately.
+If you take more Lamotrigine than you should Contact a doctor or nearest hospital emergency department immediately.
 If possible, show them the Lamotrigine packet.

 If you take too much Lamotrigine you may be more likely to have serious side effects which may be fatal.

-Someone who has taken too much Lamotrigine may have any of these symptoms:
+Someone who has taken too much Lamotrigine may Someone who has taken too much Lamotrigine may have any of these symptoms:

-- rapid, uncontrollable eye movements (nystagmus)
+rapid, uncontrollable eye movements (nystagmus)

-- heart rhythm changes (detected usually on ECG)
+heart rhythm changes (detected usually on ECG)

-- clumsiness and lack of co-ordination, affecting their balance (ataxia)
+clumsiness and lack of co-ordination, affecting their

-- loss of consciousness, fits (convulsions) or coma.
+- balance (ataxia) - loss of consciousness, fits (convulsions) or coma.